api-search/explore/_apis/twilio/properties/intelligence-openapi.md

               properties:
                 AutoTranscribe:
                   type: boolean
+                  description: >-
-                  description: Instructs the Speech Recognition service to automatically transcribe all recordings made on the account.
+                    Instructs the Speech Recognition service to automatically transcribe all recordings made on the account.
                 DataLogging:
                   type: boolean
+                  description: >-
-                  description: 'Data logging allows Twilio to improve the quality of the speech recognition & language understanding services through using customer data to refine, fine tune and evaluate machine learning models.
+                    Data logging allows Twilio to improve the quality of the speech recognition & language understanding services through using customer data to refine, fine tune and evaluate machine learning models.

-                    Note: Data logging cannot be activated via API, only via www.twilio.com, as it requires additional consent.'
+                    Note: Data logging cannot be activated via API, only via www.twilio.com, as it requires additional consent.
                 FriendlyName:
                   type: string
+                  description: >-
-                  description: A human readable description of this resource, up to 64 characters.
+                    A human readable description of this resource, up to 64 characters.
                 LanguageCode:
                   type: string
                   description: The default language code of the audio.
                 UniqueName:
                   type: string
+                  description: >-
-                  description: Provides a unique and addressable name to be assigned to this Service, assigned by the developer, to be optionally used in addition to SID.
+                    Provides a unique and addressable name to be assigned to this Service, assigned by the developer, to be optionally used in addition to SID.
                 AutoRedaction:
                   type: boolean
+                  description: >-
-                  description: Instructs the Speech Recognition service to automatically redact PII from all transcripts made on this service.
+                    Instructs the Speech Recognition service to automatically redact PII from all transcripts made on this service.
                 MediaRedaction:
                   type: boolean
+                  description: >-
-                  description: Instructs the Speech Recognition service to automatically redact PII from all transcripts media made on this service.
+                    Instructs the Speech Recognition service to automatically redact PII from all transcripts media made on this service.
                     The auto_redaction flag must be enabled, results in error otherwise.
                 WebhookUrl:
                   type: string
                   description: The URL Twilio will request when executing the Webhook.